felinicolaes/AppProject/PROCESS.md

 	- delete all printstatements

 ##Day 19
-- Made all code even nicer to read
+- Made all code even nicer to read, deleted print statements etc
 - Made seperate landscapemode xml seeRecipeActivity, mainActivity, addRecipeActivity
 - Finishing touches on report, readme and license
 - Now deletes nonexistent pictures from database
 - Can no longer add more than 25 pictures to a single recipe
 - Removed sneaky bug where recipeName was not saved correctly
 - Check out of memory error: can handle at least 25 pictures of 250px width in the imageGallery/horizontal view and 1 of 500px width as main recipe picture
-- TO DO:
-	- add logo in both mainactivity and main app picture
+- Made and added app-icon